Afghan Army: Kandaks (battalions)

 The basic Afghan National Army unit was the kandak (battalion), consisting of 600 troops.
 Kandaks were made up of four companies (toli).
 Although the vast majority of kandaks were infantry, at least one mechanized and one tank kandak had been formed.
 Every ANA Corps was assigned commando kandaks.

 Seven Quick Reaction Forces (QRF) kandaks were created in 2012–13, one kandak for each of the ANA's corps and divisions.
 They were created by converting existing infantry kandaks into QRF kandaks at the NMAA Armour Branch School.
 The QRF kandaks were trained and fielded in 2012 and 2013.
 The QRF kandaks were the first major ANA users of armoured vehicles.

 As the ANA grew, the focus changed to further developing the force so that it could become self-sustaining.
 Development of Combat Support Kandaks [Battalions] (CSK) was vital to any self-sustainability.
-The CSK role includes motor fleet maintenance, specialized communications, scouting, engineering, and long range artillery units.
-While most ANA brigades had a CSK, they were underdeveloped and did not fit the requirements of a growing army.
-Eventually one fully developed CSK was planned to be assigned to each of the 24 army combat brigades.
-Each CSK included an Intelligence toli (company) called a Cashf Tolai.
+Their role includes motor fleet maintenance, specialized communications, scouting, engineering, and long range artillery units.
+While most ANA brigades had a Combat Support Kandak, they were underdeveloped and did not fit the requirements of a growing army.
+Eventually one fully developed Combat Support Kandak was planned to be assigned to each of the 24 army combat brigades.
+Each Combat Support Kandak was planned to include an Intelligence toli (company) called a Cashf Tolai.
 Each company was responsible for collecting information about the surrounding area and Taliban activities.
 The members of the unit interacted closely with the local residents in an effort to deny the enemy control over the surrounding area.

 Combat service support was not an initial U.S. development priority, as U.S. arrangements could be drawn upon.
 But in order for the ANA to be self-sufficient, a Corps Logistics Kandak was to be formed which was to be responsible for providing equipment to the 90 infantry kandaks.
 The CLK was responsible for the maintenance of the new heavier equipment including APCs.
 In the 215th Corps area, the US Marine Combat Logistics Battalion 1 announced in January 2010 that the training of the ANA 5th Kandak, 1st Brigade, 215th ANA Corps Logistics Kandak has gone very well and that the unit was capable of undertaking the majority of day-to-day activities on their own.
 The ANA never achieved self-sufficiency and after losing logistical and air support from the U.S., the ANA fell apart during the 2021 Taliban offensive, making a series of negotiated surrenders.